Key2Lyf/crypto-containers/README.md

 See all `Variables description` below.

-#### cryptoContainers.generateKey()
+#### cryptoContainers.generateKey( salt )
 Generate a random encryption key with default length 24 symbols.
+Salt is an optional argument.
+If salt wasn't provided random salt value will be generated.
 The output of `cryptoContainers.generateKey()` is an Object like this:

 ` {encryptionKeyHash: "6a8e835ed6412428e3bf1347a85d3f37c65777d36fe2ce59f7b082ef85fbe29a",